 Evaluate the pre- and post- developed hydrologic and hydraulic conditions for roadway drainage.
 Perform all aspects of roadway drainage, to include approach runoff, cross-line pipe, storm sewer systems, ditches, and outfalls.
-Adequately size and replace all drainage components that are analyzed within project limits and found to be undersized.
+Adequately size and replace all drainage components that are analyzed within project limits and found to be undersized with the following exception: crossline pipes may be retained with HW/D values of less than 1.6.
 Inventory and inspect pipes within project limits in accordance with SCDOT Pipe and Culvert Inventory and Inspection guidelines (2011) in attachment "B".